cross

 What is a Scrum Board?

-Although the concept may seem tedious, the impact that it can make is enormous.
+Although the concept may seem tedious, its impact can be enormous.
 The Scrum Teams mainly use it to identify upcoming tasks.
 This helps ensure that each task in the checklist is handled and completed within the Sprint.

-It is one of the simplest, most versatile and ideal ways to keep track of and manage tasks in a Sprint.
-Thus, Scrum Board becomes an indispensable part of a Scrum Framework
+It is one of the simplest, most versatile, and ideal ways to keep track of and manage tasks in a Sprint.
+Thus, the Scrum Board becomes an indispensable part of a Scrum Framework

-What does the structure of a Scrum Board look like?
+What is the structure of a Scrum Board?

-A Scrum Task Board, or Sprint Board, can be as simple and complex as the teams want to keep it.
+A Scrum Task Board, or Sprint Board, can be as simple and complex as the teams want it to be.
 In simple terms, the structure of the Task Board entirely depends upon the complexity of the project and the way teams want to handle it.
+You can further structure the whole process using a Scrum template and keep the tasks on track.

 A simple Scrum Board example includes three columns that break a project into three sections: ‘Work to Do’, ‘Work in Progress’ and ‘Work Done’.
 Apart from that, teams can also use sticky notes to place the tasks in the appropriate section and move along as per the project requirements.
 However, the board can also turn complex, as certain tasks often require rectifications and bottleneck eliminations.
 Thus, the teams will add and move the sticky notes accordingly.